parin13/masscoin/README.md

  - 5760 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Masscoin client sofware, see https://masscryptoken.io/
+For more information, as well as an immediately useable, binary version of the Masscoin client sofware, contact parishilanrayamajhi@gmail.com

 License
 -------